 Intermapper has versions available for Windows, Mac, and Linux.
 It’s available on a cost-per-device basis, or you can pay a flat fee for unlimited devices.

-When your primary need is network mapping by way of simple IP scanning, the Advanced IP Scanner is a good choice.
+When your primary need is network mapping by way of simple IP scanning, Advanced IP Scanner is a good choice.
 It’s free, so you can use it even if your business doesn’t yet have the funding for a professional tool.
 It’s made to be used in conjunction with the developer’s Radmin remote administration software, but as a standalone tool, it does the job.
-It scans and identifies all of the Windows PCs on your network and can shut down and wake networked computers remotely.
+It scans and identifies the Windows PCs on your network and can shut down and wake networked computers remotely.
 The main downside is its limited functionality.